-By Daniel Corridan ’19, B.S. and M.E. in Civil Engineering
+By Daniel Corridan ’19, Civil Engineering

 This year, I was afforded the opportunity to travel to Brazil as part of a group containing six architecture students, six civil engineering students, and two faculty members.
 We had just completed the Bedford Program at Rensselaer Polytechnic Institute, during which we spent two semesters working alongside one another to develop integrated designs for innovative structures.

 While architects and engineers are expected to collaborate and work together effectively in industry, this relationship isn’t always cultivated during college.
 Completing the Bedford courses at RPI allowed us to do this and was both challenging and exciting.
 The experience pushed me out of my comfort zone and forced me to consider the built environment from an architectural perspective, contrary to my engineering background.
 The need for collaboration between architects and engineers is something that was emphasized during the program’s coursework and then further highlighted when we traveled to Brazil to meet with various designers.